DestinyRoseMurphy/DestinyRoseMurphy.github.io/_posts/2017-10-19-Things-I-Kept.md

 * BlueSky Weekly/Monthly July-June Agenda - I bought this agenda my freshman year and found it to be so perfect that I have bought an identical version every year since.
 It couldn't be better.
 * [Decomposition Books](http://amzn.to/2h3wYSX) - A stylish and environmentally friendly option for school notes.
 A little more expensive than a plain composition book, but worth it.
 * Allies bag tag - Awarded to me after my completion of Allies training.
+* Flower Pin - Awarded to me for winning a limerick contest at the Pub Sing at Scarborough Faire.

 ## My Purse